cjauvin/little_pger/README.md

-A thin layer just a tad above SQL, for use with Postgres and [psycopg2](http://www.initd.org/psycopg/), when you want to wrap queries in a convenient way, simply using plain data structures (but you don't feel like using a full ORM for some reason).
+A thin layer just a tad above SQL, for use with Postgres and [psycopg2](http://www.initd.org/psycopg/), when you want to wrap queries in a convenient way, using plain data structures (but you don't feel like using an ORM, for some reason).

-Of course `psycopg2` already does a very fine job as is, but in the context of webapp backend development, I often found myself wanting for an extra-frictionless way of shuffling around Ajax/JSON data.
+Of course `psycopg2` already does a very fine job on its own, but in the context of webapp backend development, I often found myself wanting for an extra-frictionless way of shuffling around Ajax/JSON data.
 As composing raw SQL queries quickly induces string-manipulation fatigue, I gradually evolved `little_pger` for that simple purpose.

 insert/update/upsert
 --------------------